-- Raft: is a mixture of ingredients used to clarify consommé.
-Refers to the fact that the ingredients rise to the surface and form a floating mass.

-- Clarify: The process of removing solid impurities from a liquid such as butter or stock.
+- Raft is a mixture of ingredients used to clarify consommé.
+Refers to the fact that the ingredients rise to the surface and form a floating mass. - Clearmeat: A mixture of ground meat, egg whites, mirepoix, tomato puree, herbs and spices used to clarify broth or consommé. - Clarify: The process of removing solid impurities from a liquid such as butter or stock.